duckdb/duckdb-r/revdep/problems.md

       Error: Test failures
       In addition: There were 50 or more warnings (use warnings() to see the first 50) Execution halted
-      Warning message:
-      Database is garbage-collected, use dbDisconnect(con, shutdown=TRUE) or duckdb::duckdb_shutdown(drv) to avoid this.
     ```